-There are two major reasons dogs may develop a fear of children.
+There are two major reasons that dogs may develop a fear of children.

-The first is a lack of early socialization.
-Dogs who aren't exposed to children as puppies may become fearful of children when they meet them later in life.
-When they meet children for the first time as adult dogs, the unfamiliar size, smells, noises, and movements of children can be extremely frightening to a dog.
+- A lack of early socialization: Dogs who aren't exposed to children as puppies may become fearful when they meet them later in life.
+When they encounter children for the first time as adult dogs, they may be extremely frightened by the unfamiliar size, smells, noises, and movements of children.

-Dogs may also develop a fear of children after a negative experience.
-Young children have a tendency to pull tails, grab handfuls of fur, steal toys, and even poke eyes.
+- The aftermath of a negative experience: Dogs may also develop a fear of children after a painful or unsettling interaction.
+Young children often have a tendency to pull tails, grab handfuls of fur, steal toys, and even poke eyes.
 Some dogs are tolerant of children's poking and prodding.
 Other dogs may develop a fear of children after only one bad experience.
-For other dogs, it may take several negative experiences to instill a phobia.
+And for other dogs, it may take several negative experiences to instill a phobia.

 Because it's unlikely that a dog will go through its entire life without ever meeting a child, it's important that you work on managing your dog's fear.
 This is not only for the sake of your dog; it is also important to prevent dog bites to children.

-Fortunately, there are several things you can do to minimize your dog's fear around children.
+Fortunately, there are a number of things you can do to minimize your dog's fear around children.

 Never leave your dog unsupervised with children.
-This should be the rule for all dogs, but especially for dogs who are afraid of children.
-It leaves both the dog and the children in a bad position that can result in an even greater fear in the dog or a bite for a child.
-When a fearful dog is around a child, do not take your eyes off them for a moment.
+This should be the rule for all dogs but especially for a dog who's afraid of children or if it's not known whether the dog is afraid.
+Prematurely leaving them alone to play puts both the dog and the children in a bad position that can result in even greater fear in the dog or a bite for the children.
+When a fearful dog (or a new dog) is around children, don't take your eyes off them for a second.

 Don't force your dog to make friends with a child.
-Making your dog stand still while a child approaches him or pets him is like asking for trouble.
-If a fearful dog is pushed too far beyond his comfort zone, it can result in aggression.
-Don't put your dog in a position where he feels forced to defend himself.
+Making your dog stand still while a child approaches it or pets it is asking for trouble.
+If a fearful dog is pushed too far beyond its comfort zone, aggression can be the result.
+Don't put your dog in a position where it feels forced to defend itself.

 Provide a Safe Space

 All dogs need a quiet, safe space where they can be left alone.
-If your dog is afraid of children, make sure he has a safe, quiet spot he can get to when children are visiting but that the children cannot access.
+If your dog is afraid of children, make sure it has a safe, quiet spot it can get to when children are around but that the children cannot access.
 If your dog is crate trained, a crate makes a perfect hiding spot.
 Don't allow children anywhere near your dog's safe area.

-If you have a fearful dog and children living in the same household, it is important that your children have rules to follow.
-They should never be allowed to interact with the dog unsupervised.
-They should also not be permitted to approach the dog while he's eating or sleeping, or try to take the dog's toys.
+If you have children and a fearful dog living in the same household, it's important that your children have rules to follow.
+They should never be allowed to interact with the dog unsupervised, and they shouldn't be permitted to try to take the dog's toys or approach the dog while it's eating or sleeping.